cuga-rajal/opensim_apple_arm64/README.md

 with the Bullet engine.
 This will report the actual Bullet version and will be mostly 64-bit clean so is likely to improve performance.

-We identified some reproducible bugs that need looking into:
+We identified some reproducible bugs that still need looking into:

 1) Some of the console commands to change Bullet parameters do not appear to be taking hold